Dos Coyotes Franchise FDD, Costs & Fees (2025)

 Dos Coyotes Border Café is a fast-casual restaurant franchise that brings fresh, Southwestern-inspired cuisine to communities seeking bold flavors and a vibrant dining experience.

-Founded and opened its first location in Davis, California on January 5, 1991, the brand was born from the owner’s love of both Los Angeles street-Mexican cuisine and Santa Fe’s adventurous Southwest flavors.
+Founded and opened its first location in Davis, California in 1991, the brand was born from the owner’s love of both Los Angeles street-Mexican cuisine and Santa Fe’s adventurous Southwest flavors.

-Headquartered at 1784 Picasso Avenue, Suite B, Davis, California 95616, the company continues to operate its core corporate functionality from this location.
-In recent years, the franchise launched its dedicated franchising arm through Dos Coyotes Development Company, LLC, a Nevada limited-liability company registered to sell franchises in most U.S. states.
+Headquartered in Davis, California, the company launched its dedicated franchising arm in 2013 through Dos Coyotes Development Company, LLC, a Nevada limited-liability company registered to sell franchises in most U.S. states.

 The menu features signature items such as flame-broiled steak or chicken tacos wrapped in warm corn tortillas, along with seasonally rotating specials, salads, burritos, and sides — all rooted in what the brand describes as “fresh • local • delicious.”